SHAREAfrica Zambia News

 Climate change is also a lasting concern with temperatures reaching record highs and flooding becoming more frequent during the rain season.

 As for the SAZ business, the Government is encouraging SMEs to expand.
-They believe the growth of SME’s is the fuel that will allow the economy to expand and reduce reliance on mining.
+They believe the growth of SME’s in the food supply chain will allow the economy to expand and improve Zambia’s food resource.

-Our progress in 2021 has been encouraging with advances in farming, seed production, new factory products and an increase in orphan sponsorships.
-Our support for churches and evangelism has also increased.
-We are also pleased that we have been able to increase the number of staff.
+The progress of SAZ in 2022 has been encouraging with advances in farming, seed production, new factory products and an increase in our support for community projects.